 To analyze this problem, let's look at an example from the eShopOnContainers reference application.
 The Catalog microservice maintains information about all the products, including their stock level.
 The Ordering microservice manages orders and must verify that a new order doesn't exceed the available catalog product's stock.
-In a hypothetical monolithic version of this app, the Ordering subsystem could simply use an ACID transaction (like "Two Phase Commit" transactions that you can do with SQL Server and the DTC) to check the available stock, create the order and update the available stock in the Products table.
+In a hypothetical monolithic version of this app, the Ordering subsystem could simply use an ACID transaction to check the available stock, create the order in the Orders table and update the available stock in the Products table.